FrancoRosa/vga_nano/README.md

-# VGA_NANO
+# vga nano
 > Use an VGA as a data display with arduino nano

 ## Summary
-This project uses the [VGAX](https://github.com/smaffer/vgax) library from [smaffer](https://github.com/smaffer) Please go to his repo to see the wiring, more details and examples
+This project uses the [VGAX](https://github.com/smaffer/vgax) library from [smaffer](https://github.com/smaffer).
+Please, go to his repo to see the wiring, features and examples.

 ![alt](./bonus/demo.gif)